 These types of questions occur naturally in everyday life, and children enjoy discussing different points of view and sharing their opinions.

 We often assume that students know which questions to ask.
-In many cases, especially with young learners, kids don't know what to ask, or they ask unrelated questions.
+In many cases, especially with young learners, kids don't know what to ask or ask unrelated questions.
 Talking about questions and when to ask which ones is a critical part of building a culture of inquiry.

 Remember, the goal is to build a classroom filled with inquiring minds and to get more questions.
 Always more questions.